 The changes to our city could make life more difficult for Disabled people.
 Or they could make life much better and more just for us!
 This will be decided by what plans are made and how they are carried out!
 So the Bristol Disability Equality Forum is very excited to input on the plans through the Community Climate Action project.

 The Community Climate Action project is run by the Bristol Green Capital Partnership and helped by Bristol City Council.
-The Forum will bring Disabled people in Bristol together to:
+The Forum will bring Disabled people in Bristol together to create a Climate Action Plan for Disabled people in Bristol.

 The plans will focus on making quality life better at the same time as lowering our carbon emissions.